Texas man accused of carrying rifle on high school campus found stuck between walls

 Tarrant County’s 10 Most Wanted Criminals, July 31

-A man accused of walking around a school campus with a rifle was found stuck in wall Wednesday night in a school building, the Wise County sheriff said Thursday.
+A man accused of walking around a school campus with a rifle was found trapped in between walls in a school building Wednesday night, the Wise County sheriff said Thursday.

-Firefighters with the Paradise Volunteer Fire Department had to use power-tools to extricated 59-year-old Elvin Fox who was wedged between two concrete walls at Paradise High School.
+Firefighters with the Paradise Volunteer Fire Department had to use power-tools to extricate 59-year-old Elvin Fox, who was wedged between two concrete walls in the gym at Paradise High School.
 Paradise is about 40 miles northwest of Fort Worth.

 He faces charges of aggravated assault with a deadly weapon and felon in possession of a firearm, said Wise County Sheriff Lane Akin in a telephone interview with the Fort Worth Star-Telegram.